Association of Personal Injury Lawyers: Campaigns

+Information on APIL's campaigns can be found here.

 Accreditation

 APIL runs an accreditation scheme which assesses personal injury lawyers according to their expertise and experience.
 Lawyers who gain this accreditation kitemark have at least five years' experience of handling personal injury claims, and are known as senior litigators, fellows or senior fellows, depending on the amount of experience they have.

 All APIL members are bound to abide by a code of conduct and consumer charter.